 Workshop Flow is a workshop “style” flow class that delves deeply into the physical component of yoga; the postures or asanas (which is the third limb of the 8 Limbs of Yoga).
 We will work towards mastery of level I asanas such as chaturanga dandasana (low plank), adho mukha svanasana (downward facing dog), and uttanasana (forward fold), to name a few.
 These foundational postures are the building blocks for more “advanced” asanas, which will also be explored along the way.
 Each week, a new pose will be introduced and serve as the theme for the 60min vinyasa portion of class.
 Next, we’ll break it all down through Q&A, partner support, and lots and lots of demos!
 Class will wrap up with a short meditation and chakra tuning with crystal quartz and traditional Tibetan singing bowls.

-Never practiced yoga?
+Never practiced yoga or want to slow down your current practice?
 If you want a gentle way to learn more about yoga, this class is for you!
-In a safe and relaxing atmosphere, students will learn the benefits of yoga, incorporating basic yoga asana (postures), proper yogic breathing, and relaxation techniques that suit the benefits of you!
-This is an excellent introduction for new students and also great for the intermediate/experienced student looking to fine tune their practice.
+In a safe and relaxing atmosphere, students will learn the benefits of yoga, incorporating basic yoga asana (postures), proper yogic breathing, and relaxation techniques.
+This is an excellent introduction for new students/beginners.
+With consistent attendance, you’ll be able to confidently progress into our flow classes.

 Gentle Flow (level 1/2)